Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Results of our numerical simulations

 Our simulation results and theoretical results about effective graphs complement each other.
 In \cref{thm:convergence_HK}, we proved for our adaptive-confidence HK model that all dyadic confidence bounds converge either to $0$ or to $1$.
-We also proved that the dyadic confidence bounds for node pairs in different limiting opinion clusters must converge to $0$.
-However, we have not proven whether or not the dyadic confidence bounds for nodes in the same limiting opinion cluster converge to $1$, so it is possible for such confidence bounds to converge to $0$.
-If a dyadic confidence bound convergences to $0$, the corresponding edge in the limiting effective graph (which is guaranteed to exist by \cref{thm:effgraph_HK}) is absent.
-Our numerical simulations suggest that there can be adjacent nodes in the same final opinion cluster whose dyadic confidence bound converges to $0$.
-In particular, in many simulations, we observe that the weighted-average edge fraction $W(T) < 1$, which corresponds to absent edges in the final effective graph between nodes that are in the same final opinion cluster.
-For our adaptive-confidence DW model, we prove analogous theoretical results (see \cref{thm:convergence_DW} and \cref{thm:effgraph_DW}), and we again observe simulations with $W(T) < 1$.
+We also proved that the dyadic confidence bounds for node pairs in different limit opinion clusters must converge to $0$.
+However, we have not proven whether or not the dyadic confidence bounds for nodes in the same limit opinion cluster converge to $1$, so it is possible for such confidence bounds to converge to $0$.
+(We first mentioned this point in \cref{sec:conf_bound_analysis_HK}.)
+If a dyadic confidence bound convergences to $0$, then the corresponding edge is absent in the limit effective graph (which is guaranteed to exist by \cref{thm:effgraph_HK}).
+Our numerical simulations suggest that a final opinion cluster can include adjacent nodes whose dyadic confidence bound converges to $0$.
+In particular, in many simulations, we observe that the weighted-average edge fraction $W(T_f) < 1$, which corresponds to absent edges of the final effective graph between nodes that are in the same final opinion cluster.
+For our adaptive-confidence DW model, we prove analogous theoretical results (see \cref{thm:convergence_DW} and \cref{thm:effgraph_DW}) and we again observe simulations with $W(T_f) < 1$.